wilcarrasco/CPME-258-Project/README.md

 Step 6: Revisit steps as required to incorporate learned techniques to improve metrics

-Step 7: Train the CNN model on the entire dataset

-Step 8: Feed the model new and unseen data and verify correct classification
+Step 7: Feed the model new and unseen data and verify correct classification

 Data Set
 ------------